Xenophobia at the academy

 Much like other international graduate students, I came to study here because the University of Leiden has a world-class reputation in Linguistics, Middle Eastern Studies, Asian Studies, Psychology, and Neuroscience, among other fields.
 I knew its name long before I even fathomed my graduate degree; scholars from Leiden appeared in peer-reviewed articles, their research featured in the news, and books from its publishing house, Brill, had accompanied me throughout my studies.
 The lingua-franca of academia in the 21st century is English, and it becomes of a graduate programme to teach in the language in which its prospective scholars shall write their articles (for those who rail against English replacing Dutch, many Dutch scholars published in German throughout the 19th and 20th century –before this, they wrote in Latin, which for centuries was the language of instruction).
 Dutch academia has no interest in remaining insular; by publishing in English it has a worldwide projection.
 International students foster connections, and Dutch universities desire them; they desire these students, however, without taking responsibility for their stay in the Netherlands.

-“There are only three students who students who still need housing in Leiden” stated Michelle in het Veld to a dumb-struck audience of twelve students seeking housing, all of whom knew at least three others in the same situation.
+“There are only three students who students who still need housing in Leiden” stated the TeamLeader of the Housing Office to a dumb-struck audience of twelve students seeking housing, all of whom knew at least three others in the same situation.

 “How can you say this after listening to us?
 Why are you intentionally ignoring us?
 We are sitting right in front of you,” I said exasperated, feeling aghast at having my existence denied.

-On September 28th 2018, a group of international students joined by the youth group of the Socialistische Partij (“ROOD”) convened with members of the University’s Executive Board; Michelle in het Veld (Teamleader of the Housing Office), Jeroen ‘t Hart (Director Student and Educational Affairs), Caroline van Overbeeke (Press Officer), and Ferdy Poppelier (Director of the Housing Office).
+On September 28th 2018, a group of international students joined by the youth group of the Socialistische Partij (“ROOD”) convened with members of the University’s Executive Board; the Teamleader of the Housing Office, the Director Student and Educational Affairs, the Press Officer, and the Director of the Housing Office.
 The previous week, after having gathered more than twenty students for meetings and heard their stories, we had gone to the Dean’s office with a list of demands:

 - Take responsibility for housing.
 Now; a place to stay.
 In the short term; affordable housing that lives up to human decency at a reasonable distance of university.